Pricing starts with the first system and the scope around it.

 - Standard support

-Pricing starts with the workflow you want to operationalize first, whether that is vendor onboarding or another related approval-heavy process.
+Pricing starts with the first operational system or package you want to put into use, whether that is vendor operations, service exceptions, qualification work, or another governed process.

-Volume, document mix, approver count, and request-more-information branching affect the scope of the deployment.
+Volume, document mix, operator flow, and the amount of branching or follow-through affect the scope of the deployment.

 Governance depth